DiSSCo/openDS/data-model/README.md

 1. **Reviewing Existing Standards**: We review existing terms and standards such as Darwin Core and ABCD to identify relevant concepts and definitions.
 2. **Harmonisation**: We harmonise these existing terms to create a specification that meets the needs of digital specimens lifecycle in the DiSSCo infrastructure.
-3. **Specification Development**: Based on the harmonised terms, we develop detailed specifications and schemas that define the structure and content of digital specimen and related data.
-Our schemas are versioned and maintained in this repo and published in the [schema repository](https://schemas.dissco.tech/).
+3. **Specification Development**: Based on the harmonised terms, we develop detailed specifications and schemas that define the structure and content of digital specimens and related data.
+Our schemas are versioned (each object schema is individually versioned) and maintained in this repository, and published in the [schema repository](https://schemas.dissco.tech/).